Repost from 2015. Extensively edited, rewritten, and corrected.

-From the beginning, Christians put their oral traditions, teachings, and beliefs into writing.
-The Bibles used by 21st century Christians all trace their authority back through history to Christian writings dating from around 50 CE forward.
-The original writings, the first edition writings, do not exist and any claim of inspiration for the “original” writings is nothing more than a wishful, fanciful thinking.
-Every claim ever made by the Christian church rests on text of the Bible and how the church has interpreted it.
-I am aware that Christian church has been influenced by Gnosticism for most of its 2,000 year history, but, for the most part, Christianity is a text-based religion that places the text of the Bible above personal experiences and revelations.
-Even when personal experiences and revelations are given weight they are almost always expected to conform to what is found in the text of the Bible.
+Almost from the beginning, Christians put their oral traditions, teachings, and beliefs into writing.
+The Bibles used by twenty-first-century Christians all trace their authority back through history to Christian writings dating from around 50 CE forward.
+The original writings, the first edition writings, do not exist and any claim of inspiration for the “original” writings is nothing more than wishful, fanciful thinking.
+Every claim ever made by the Christian church rests on text of the Bible and how the church has interpreted that text.
+I am aware of the fact that the Christian church has been influenced by Gnosticism for most of its 2,000 year history, but for the most part, Christianity is a text-based religion that places the text of the Bible above personal experiences and revelations.
+Even when personal experiences and revelations are given weight and authority, they are almost always expected to conform to what is found in the text of the Bible.

 Most Christians believe the Bible is truth.
 While they may not believe ALL the Bible is truth, every Christian, at some point or the other, says THIS is truth.
 A person who does not believe the Bible is truth is not a Christian in any meaningful sense of the word.
-There is a form of Christianity floating about these days that suggests a person can be a Christian and not believe the Bible.This kind of Christians says they are spiritual, but not religious.
-They embrace Jesus as their Savior and their guide,but often have no connection with organized Christianity.
+There is a form of Christianity floating about these days that suggests a person can be a Christian and not believe the Bible.This kind of Christian says “I’m spiritual, but not religious.”
+He embraces Jesus as his Savior and guide, but often has no connection with organized Christianity.
 However, even the “spiritual but not religious” Christian must, sooner or later, appeal to the Bible.
 Without the Bible they would have no knowledge of Jesus, the locus of their faith.

-Other (most?)
-Christians are what I call cafeteria Christians.
+Other Christians are what I call cafeteria Christians.
 They pick and choose what they want to believe.
-Most cafeteria Christians believe in Jesus since they DO want their sins forgiven and they DO want to go to heaven when they die, but when it comes to the hard sayings of the Bible, the teachings that get in the way of the American dream and living the way they want to live, the cafeteria Christian dismisses such sayings and teachings as old, outdated relics of past that have no value or application today.
+Most cafeteria Christians believe in Jesus since they DO want their sins forgiven and they DO want to go to heaven when they die, but when it comes to the hard sayings of the Bible, the teachings that get in the way of the American dream and living the way they want to live, the cafeteria Christians dismiss such sayings and teachings as old, outdated relics of past that have no value or application today.
 Simply put, they want a Jesus divorced from anything else the Bible says.
-Cafeteria Christians become quite adept at explaining away anything in the Bible they disagree with.
+Cafeteria Christians become quite adept at explaining away anything in the Bible with which they disagree.

 This brings me to the point of this post.
 Who determines what the Bible says?
 Who decides what this verse or that verse says?
 Who is the arbiter of truth?
 Who is the final authority?

 Some Christians say the HOLY SPIRIT is the final authority.
 God gave New Testament Christians (Old Testament believers only got a part-time Holy Spirit who came and went at will) the Holy Spirit to be their teacher and guide.
 The Holy Spirit teaches them everything necessary for life and godliness.
 It is not hard to see the Gnostic influence in this kind of thinking.
-If there is ONE Holy Spirit who teaches and guides every Christian, why is there no consensus on what Christians believe?
+If there is ONE Holy Spirit who teaches and guides every Christian, why is there no consensus among believers on what Christians believe?
 Why does the Holy Spirit give contradictory instructions or lessons?
 Why are there so many Christian sects?
-Surely, if the Holy Spirit is on his game every sect would believe the same thing and they would become ONE body with ONE Lord, ONE faith, ONE baptism.
+Surely, if the Holy Spirit is on his game, every sect would believe the same thing and they would become ONE body with ONE Lord, ONE faith, ONE baptism.

 Some Christians are what I call red-letter Christians.
 They give weight and authority to the “words” of Jesus in the gospels, the words that are in red in many modern translations.
-With great passion and commitment they attempt to walk in the steps of Jesus.
-(WWJD) Unfortunately, they rarely consider whether the words attributed to Jesus in the gospels are actually his words.
+With great passion and commitment, they attempt to walk in the steps of Jesus (WWJD).
+Unfortunately, they rarely consider whether the words attributed to Jesus in the gospels are actually his words.
 Jesus didn’t write any of the books found in the Bible, which, in my opinion, is quite odd.
 Most Biblical scholars question who actually wrote the gospels, and many scholars have serious reservations over Matthew, Mark, Luke or John being the authors of the gospels that bear their name.
 Since the gospels are, at best, stories passed down by those alive at the time of Christ and not put in written form until decades after the death of Jesus, the best a modern-day Christian can say about the gospels is that they are words written by an unknown person who recorded what a third, fourth, fifth or twentieth party told the writer Jesus said.

 The B-I-B-L-E, yes that MIGHT be the Book for me, I SOMETIMES stand alone on the WORDS OF MEN, the B-I-B-L-E. B-I-B-L-E!!

-Instead, Christians spend uncounted hours trying to harmonize (making it all fit) the text of the Bible.
+Instead, Christians spend countless hours trying to harmonize (make it all fit) the text of the Bible.
 They put forth laughable explanations for the glaring errors found in the Bible.
 Well, you know Bruce, Jesus cleansed the Temple at the start of his ministry AND at the end of his ministry!
 Sure he did.
-I wonder if Christians know how foolish some of their harmonizing attempts sound to those on the outside of the church or to someone like me who has been on both sides of the fence?
-Of course, according to the Bible, the various harmonization schemes sound foolish because the non-Christian doesn’t have the Holy Spirit inside of them teaching them how to make square pegs fit in round holes.
+I wonder if Christians know how foolish some of their harmonizing attempts sound to those on the outside of the church or to someone like myself, who has been on both sides of the fence?
+Of course, according to the Bible, the various harmonization schemes sound foolish because non-Christians don’t have the Holy Spirit inside of them teaching them how to make square pegs fit in round holes.
 And round and round the merry-go-round goes.

-If Christians want to believe the Bible is some sort of truth and worship God/Jesus/Holy Spirit based on what it written within it pages, I have no beef with them.
-If they want to believe the Bible and its teachings, who am I to say they can’t.
-However, when they insist everyone acquiesce to their beliefs about the Bible and God and that their peculiar belief system is the one true religion, then I have a problem.
-When Christians insist that the Bible and its teachings be taught to public school children or demand that their interpretation of the moral and ethical code taught in the Bible is applicable to everyone, they should expect push back from people like me.
-Since history gives us ample warming about what happens when any religion gains the power of the state, secularists like myself will continue to fight any attempt to enshrine Christianity as the official state religion.
+If Christians want to believe the Bible is some sort of truth, and worship God/Jesus/Holy Spirit based on what is written within its pages, I have no beef with them.
+If they want to believe the Bible and its teachings, who am I to say they can’t?
+However, when they insist everyone acquiesce to their beliefs about the Bible and God, and that their peculiar belief system is the one true religion, then I have a problem.
+When Christians insist that the Bible and its teachings be taught to public school children or demand that their interpretation of the moral and ethical code taught in the Bible is applicable to everyone, they should expect pushback from people such as I. Since history gives us ample warning about what happens when any religion gains the power of the state, secularists like myself will continue to fight any attempt to enshrine Christianity as the official state religion.

 Here’s what I am saying to Christians.
 Take the Bible, go to your houses of worship and believe and worship as you will.
 However, I expect you to keep your beliefs to yourself.
 If I don’t ask, you don’t tell.
 Stop all the theocratic, God-rule talk.
 Stop trying to turn the United States into a Christian nation.
 Stop demonizing everyone who disagrees with your beliefs.
 In other words, treat others with decency, love, and respect.
 Stop being a religious fanatic who thinks everyone should hear about your version of the Christian God and embrace your peculiar beliefs.

 Do you think American Christians, especially conservative Catholics and Protestants, Mormons, and Evangelical Christians, can do what I mentioned above?
-As today’s House of Representative attempt to defund Planned Parenthood and the recent Kim Davis debacle in Kentucky clearly show, not a chance.
+Not a chance!
 They will continue to push, fight, and infiltrate until they have no more soldiers to fight with.
 They are like a disease that is only curable by death.
 The good news is that this brand of Christianity is slowly dying and, in time, long after you and I are dead, the American Jesus will have drawn its last breath.
 (Please see Why I Hate Jesus.)